data-exp-lab/yt-napari/README.md

 ### development environment

 To start developing, fork the repository and clone your fork to get a local copy.
-You can then install in development mode with
+You can then install in development mode along with all the extra requirements for developing:

-    pip install -e .
+    pip install -e .[full,dev]

 ### tests and style checks

 Both bug fixes and new features will need to pass the existing test suite and style checks.
 While both will be run automatically when you submit a pull request, it is helpful to run the test suites locally and run style checks throughout development.
-For testing, you can use [tox] to test different python versions on your platform.
+For testing, you can use [tox] to test different python versions on your platform or simply run `pytest` and rely on the github actions to test the additional python environments.

+#### testing with tox

+first install `tox` with:

     pip install tox